 An example of a SOP User Credit Hold:

 These tips should give a manager all the tools they need to track what shipments are going to which customers.
-Contact our support staff for any issues maneuvering the sales process hold procedure.
+If you have questions or need some assistance, visit our support page for more help.